Dre Campbell Farm

 One protective measure to consider is floating row covers.

-Carefully installed, these create a physical barrier between cabbage moths and your plants.
+Carefully installed, these create a physical barrier between cabbage moths (and other brassica pests) and your plants.
 As a result, the adults cannot lay eggs on them.

 11. Diatomaceous Earth

-Applying diatomaceous earth to your plants can also help with cabbage moth control organically.
+Applying diatomaceous earth to your plants can also help control cabbage moths organically.

 12. Soapy Water